Tank & tankless water heater service

 When is no hot water an emergency?

 Usually when the unit is leaking, there is a gas or venting concern, occupants need prompt restoration, or the failure is creating water damage or building coordination issues.
+If that is your situation, use the emergency plumbing path instead of waiting on a routine service request.

 Can I use the online form for water heater service?